Pauan/Immutable/doc/doc.rst

   2) In JavaScript, your objects could change at any time, making your code difficult to understand.

-     But with immutability as the norm, Ref_\ s are very rarely used, reducing the number of places in your code where you have to worry about mutability.
+     But if you're using immutable objects, your code is easier to understand, because now Ref_\ s are the only places in your code where you have to worry about mutability.

      In addition, although the Ref_ itself is mutable, the data it contains is immutable, so if you get the